SoftUni-Internal/interactive-content/EN/01-Inheritance/06-Homework.md

 [image assetsSrc="inheritance-example(20).png" /]

-Create a "Hero" class.
+Create a "**Hero**" class.

 It should contain the following members:

 - A public constructor, which accepts:
     - **username - String**
     - **level - int**